cloudymike/micropythonexamples/esp32/devboard/awsiot_pub/README.md

 A quicker version of reset is to just hit ctrl-D in picocom.
 To exit picocom, ctrl-a ctrl-x

+## Policy
+If there is a problem it is always the policy
+Here you can define what client names are allowed to connect.
+Without that you will get multiple client behave as one and trying to talk over each other.
+You will also reset both client one one is reset.

+You can also define allowed topics so even if you happily change it nothing happens until you put it into allowed topics.

 ## TODO
 * Write a python program to subscribe to AWSIOT using pubsub example